davidskeck/Books/README.md

 Worth Reading: 👍🏻

-Comment: This one is absolutely stuffed with incredible advice and beautifully explained ideas.
+Comment: Stuffed with incredible advice and beautifully explained ideas.
 I'm holding on to this one to read again.

 # More information